xXJSONDeruloXx/hv-installer-gtk/README.md

 1. Download the ZIP from the [latest release](https://github.com/xXJSONDeruloXx/hv-installer-gtk/releases/latest).
 2. Extract the ZIP.
-3. Double-click **HV Installer GTK** and choose **Run** if prompted.
+3. Right-click **HV Installer GTK** and choose **Run as program**.

-No terminal setup is required.
 The application requests administrator access once at launch, installs itself into the application menu, and reuses that authenticated session for every privileged action until the window closes.

 ## Supported systems